AppointmentGuru/AppointmentGuru-Website/help/sync-calendar-to-app.md

 ## Add the Calendar to your Google Calendar

 1. In Google Calendar, go to Other Calendars > dropdown arrow > Add by URL
-2. Paste the Calendar URL
+2. Paste the Calendar address

 ## Add the Calendar to your Outlook Calendar

 1. On Outlook.com go to Calendar > Import > Subscribe
-2. Paste the Calendar URL
+2. Paste the Calendar address

 ## Add the Calendar to your Mac Calendar

 1. In the Calendar App, go to File > New Calendar Subscription
-2. Paste the Calendar URL
+2. Paste the Calendar address

 ### Related articles